 Seattle sparkles during the holiday season.
-Whether you’re up for an action-packed day trip or a longer weekend in the Emerald City, there’s so many things to do for Christmas in Seattle, Washington, with kids or without offers some serious west coast holiday fun.
+Whether you’re up for an action-packed day trip or a long weekend in the Emerald City, there are so many things to do for Christmas in Seattle, Washington, with kids or without offers some serious west coast holiday fun.

 Seattle is just a 2+ hour drive from Vancouver, British Columbia, and a 3+ hour drive from Portland, Oregon.
 Seattle has great hotels, restaurants, spas, and let’s not forget those shopping opportunities (Hello Nordstrom!
 HELLO Nordstrom Rack!).
 Seattle holiday events are a great way to get out during the holidays to enjoy this lively west coast city or find some quality relaxation time before the Christmas madness begins.